 What is the “National Highways Red X?”

-In the UK, “National Highways Red X” is a term used on smart motorways to indicate lane closure.
+In the UK, the “National Highways Red X” is a term used on smart motorways to indicate lane closure.
 Red Xs are displayed on overhead gantries and signal drivers that the lane is closed and should not be used.
 The red Xs are used to increase safety and manage traffic flow on the motorway.

 You may have seen the motorway signs saying, “Search Online for National Highways Red X”.